Table of Contents

 - Chest pain

-There is also a blood test that screens for TB called an IGRA (interferon-gamma release assay), which measures your immune response to TB.
+There is also a blood test that screens for TB called an interferon-gamma release assay (IGRA) that measures your immune response to TB.
 With the IGRA test, there is no need to return to a health clinic; results are usually available within 24 hours and can be communicated by phone.

 Because people living with HIV sometimes do not develop a positive TB skin test reaction even if they are infected, the TB blood or sputum tests are now the preferred tests for those living with HIV.
-A positive TB skin, blood, or sputum test shows that you have been exposed to TB, but it does not mean you have active TB disease.
+A positive TB skin or blood test shows that you have been exposed to TB, but it does not mean you have active TB disease.

 For people who are suspected of having active TB because they have symptoms, providers will often suggest a TB test called the Xpert MTB/RIF test.
 This test uses sputum (mucus or phlegm you cough up from your lungs) and takes less than three hours to give results.
 It tests for the genetic material of TB (TB’s DNA) and for resistance to rifampin (a drug used to treat TB; see more below) at the same time.